Liubo: Rules

 The ancient Greater Bo used six sticks, whereas Lesser Bo used two dice.
 Nowadays there is no-one who knows how to play, but in those days when it was played it used one die and twelve game pieces.
 It had very little skill, and was not worth playing.

 Most game historians think that Liubo was a race game, and that players moved their six games pieces around the marks on the board.
 However, others consider Liubo to have been a battle game played with dice or throwing sticks.

 There have been several attempts to reconstruct the rules of the game, most notably by Lien-sheng Yang, who discusses the game as it was possibly played on TLV mirrors.
 Yang theorizes that a player's piece would start on an L-shaped mark and try to move to a V-shaped corner mark depending on the throw of the sticks.
 Certain throws would allow a player's piece to move into the center and ‘kill’ the opponent's piece if it was already there.
 Once in the center, a piece could begin to block the enemy's pieces from taking a square.
 For each block one would gain two points.
 One could also attempt to recover one's pieces after they are blocked, and would gain three points for doing this.
 If one failed to win after having blocked two men, then the opponent would gain six points and win the game.
 The first player to six points would win the game.
 Jean-Louis Cazaux has reconstructed similar rules for playing Liubo.
 An implementation of these reconstructed rules as a playable computer game has also been attempted.

-In 2019, more than 1000 bamboo slips containing the rules for Liubo have been discovered in the tomb of the Marquis of Haihun.
+In 2019, more than 1,000 bamboo slips containing the rules for Liubo were discovered in the tomb of the Marquis of Haihun.